solidcryptpad/solidcryptpad/docs/Encryption-Scheme.md

+# Overview

+Before the first encryption happens the user has to enter a master password.
+Using this password, all _file contents_ are end-to-end encrypted with individual encryption keys.
+Nobody, except the owner and people who received a sharing link can view the contents of any files. _Metadata_, like file names, is not encrypted or protected in any way.

+Every file has its own encryption key.
+These are stored in "Keystores" which map file urls to corresponding encryption keys.
+The keystores are stored on the pod and are themselve encrypted with individual encryption keys.
+Only with the master password (or a shared link) one is able to decrypt them.

 # Keystores

 A user can have multiple keystores stored on their pod.
 The purpose of a keystore is, to contain the encryption keys for the files it is responsible for (e.g. it can be a dictionary that maps urls to keys).
 Each keystore is encrypted with an unique key.